amitp-ai/Text_Summarization/MLOps/README.md

 The input text, predicted summary, inference duration, etc are logged into a CSV file named `app.csv` inside the `Data` directory.

 The model inference duration on a CPU based `m3.large` instance is about 5.5 seconds for summarizing a 1000 word input text.
-One a GPU based instance (e.g. p3.2xlarge) will be much faster.
+On a GPU based instance (e.g. p3.2xlarge) it will be much faster.

 ## Production Deployment
 For production deployment, use the Dockerfile in this directory to build a container using the following command: